Profsain/alx-system_engineering-devops/alx-system_engineering-devops/README.md

 cat iacta | head -3 | tail -1 command - Display the third line of the file iacta

 ls -la > ls_cwd_content : write the output of ls -la command into ls_cwd_content file

+tail iacta >> iacta : To append last lin duplicate of iacta to iacta